rohan9kulkarni/rohankulkarni.github.io/content/home/accomplishments.md

   date_end = "2020-07-31"
   description = """ Syllabus :
   - Simple, damped & driven harmonic motion, resonance

   - Coupled oscillators, normal modes and matrix formulation of equations of motion

   - Vibration of continuous systems leading to derivation of the wave equation and it's solutions

   - Various properties of sound and electromagnetic waves

-  - Polarization, waves at interfaces & in media
+  - Polarization, waves at interfaces & in media and Interference phenomena
-  - Interference phenomena

     """

-#MIT CS
+# MIT CS
 [[item]]
   organization = "MIT - edX"
   organization_url = "https://www.edx.org/school/mitx"